 Operating expenses, annualized, net of depreciation, increased \$4,052,942 or 77%, from the prior fiscal year.
 This category includes all costs related to payroll and employee benefits, general and administrative expenses, as well as the cost to maintain the District's high value infrastructure.
 The three largest item increases referenced in the Financial Highlights on page 1 include Personnel Costs for Salaries, CalPERS costs and Professional Fees for the Control Tower.
 The District continues to work with its pavement management program to keep the Airport's pavements in top condition.
-This year, with the aid of FAA AIP grants, the District expended \$1,160,880 resurfacing and rehabilitation projects.
-The related federal and state grant revenues are \$763,214.
+In 2018, with the aid of FAA AIP grants, the District expended \$325,200 resurfacing and rehabilitation projects.
+The related grant revenues are \$219,812.
 Property tax revenues, annualized, were up 5% from the prior fiscal year.